 Alternative therapies are only increasing in popularity in the Western world. $30.2 billion is spent annually on treatments developed outside of mainstream Western medicine, by over 30% of adults in the USA .

 One such method is the use of essential oils as an alternative treatment for hair growth.
-Let’s take a look at the best oils for hair growth, and the best oils for treating hair loss.
+Let’s take a look at the best oils for promoting hair growth, oils that can improve scalp health, and the best oils for treating hair loss.

-Essential oils are created by steaming or pressing plant extracts — such as the flowers, leaves or bark — to release chemical compounds which contain scent.
-These undiluted plant extracts can require huge amounts of each plant to produce the oil, as it’s so concentrated.
+Essential oils are created by steaming or pressing plant extracts such as the flowers, leaves or bark to release chemical compounds which contain scent.
+These undiluted plant extracts can require huge amounts of each plant to produce the essential oil, as it’s so concentrated.

 Pure essential oils are the most effective kind.
 Some are mixed with alcohol or other chemicals, so ensure you look for oils that are 100% pure.

-Rosemary oil is considered one of the best oils for hair growth.
+Rosemary essential oil is considered one of the best oils for hair growth.
 In one study of patients with androgenetic alopecia, rosemary oil was compared to the topical hair loss treatment Minoxidil.
 The study found rosemary oil to be comparable with a regular application of 2% minoxidil – both groups experienced increased hair density after 6 months of use .
+See the before and after results of using rosemary oil for hair loss.

-In a small study of patients with alopecia areata, an autoimmune hair loss condition which causes patchy, non-scarring hair loss, a blend of essential oils were massaged into the scalp daily.
-The blend of rosemary, thyme, lavender and cedarwood oils showed significant hair regrowth .
+In a small study of patients with alopecia areata, an autoimmune hair loss condition that causes patchy, non-scarring hair loss, a blend of essential oils was massaged into the scalp daily.
+The blend of rosemary, thyme, lavender, and cedarwood oils showed significant hair regrowth .
 Hair transplants for alopecia areata are rarely recommended, so these essential oils offer another hair restoration option for patients with this condition.

 Cedarwood oil was produced by the Ancient Egyptians and Sumerians from the Cedar of Lebanon tree.
 Now, it’s derived from distilling wood from different conifers from the pine and cypress families.